3x0t1k/3x0t1k.github.io/_posts/2026-08-12-llmnr-nbtns-poisoning.md

 nxc smb 192.168.1.0/24 --gen-relay-list targets.txt
 ```

 This produces a list of hosts that NetExec considers suitable as SMB relay targets based on the observed SMB signing requirements.
-If the list comes back empty — signing is enforced across the board and you need to pivot to LDAP relay or other vectors.
+If the list comes back empty — NetExec did not identify suitable SMB relay targets among the hosts checked.
+Reassess the SMB configuration and consider other relay targets or attack paths.

 The core concepts in this post remain valid — the attack surface has narrowed in modern environments, not disappeared.

+> Windows 11 24H2 and Windows Server 2025 also introduce SMB-specific NTLM blocking controls — so even an unsigned SMB target is not necessarily sufficient for a relay path if NTLM use itself is restricted on that machine.

 ---